Free Contractor Guide · No Email Required

 This is one of the most expensive gaps in contractor insurance.
 If an employee drives their personal vehicle to a job site and causes an accident, your commercial auto policy won’t cover it — because you don’t own the vehicle.
 And their personal auto policy likely excludes business use.
 You need hired and non-owned auto (HNOA) coverage to fill this gap.
 HNOA covers liability for vehicles your employees drive for work but that you don’t own.
 Without it, you’re exposed to claims from any employee who drives to a site in their own car.

 How to fix this: Add hired and non-owned auto (HNOA) coverage to your commercial auto or GL policy.
-It’s typically $200–$500/year and fills one of the most common coverage gaps for contractors.
+It’s a modest premium that fills one of the most common coverage gaps for contractors.

-Auto liability claims average $28,000–$75,000 for injury claims.
+Auto liability claims for crew injuries can range widely.
 Without HNOA coverage, these come directly out of the contractor’s pocket.

 6